Correction of Bathymetric Survey Artifacts Resulting from Apparent Wave-Induced Vertical Position of an AUV

 Journal or Conference Title

 Quebec City, Quebec, Canada

-Schmidt, Val; Raineault, Nicole A.; Skarke, Adam; Trembanis, Arthur; and Mayer, Larry A., "Correction of Bathymetric Survey Artifacts Resulting from Apparent Wave-Induced Vertical Position of an AUV" (2010).
-Center for Coastal and Ocean Mapping.
+Schmidt, Val E.; Raineault, Nicole A.; Skarke, Adam; Trembanis, Arthur; and Mayer, Larry A., "Correction of Bathymetric Survey Artifacts Resulting from Apparent Wave-Induced Vertical Position of an AUV" (2010).
+Canadian Hydrographic Conference (CHC).
 793.